Taroudant, Morocco: So how many camels are you worth?

 And, as I found out, it’s also theย place to be asked if someone can buy you for however many camels.
 But we’ll get toย that later.

 First, let me introduce you to the traditional Berber market town.
-Unlike Marrakech and Agadir, there are no stop lights here, no McDonald’s and no fancy luxury resorts.
+Unlike Marrakech and Agadir, there are no stoplights here, no McDonald’s, and no fancy all-inclusive resorts.

 Taroudant, Morocco